|

 things such as asbestos, coal,

-about the story.
+about all this.
 He just gave the plain facts.

 advisers to Emperor Kublai Khan.
 And Marco might or might